 "It's just another step in the process of trying to get accomplished what we need to get done," Riley's dad, Bill Powell said.
 "So just go with the flow I guess."

-"Obviously it was a decision we had all agreed upon knowing the purpose of it is to get to Jarrod," Breezy's aunt, Amanda Hunt said.
-"So it's not ideal, but it's the best for what we need and we need to get Jarrod and have resolution and get justice for the kids."
+"Obviously it was a decision we had all agreed upon knowing the purpose of it is to get to Jerrod," Breezy's aunt, Amanda Hunt said.
+"So it's not ideal, but it's the best for what we need and we need to get Jerrod and have resolution and get justice for the kids."

 In exchange for her plea, Henderson will now testify against Baum.